Everything you need to know about building AI-powered visualizations with GPT-Vis.

 `;

-gptVis.destroy(): voidDestroys the GPTVis instance and cleans up resources.
+gptVis.destroy(): voidDestroys the GPTVis instance and cleans up all allocated resources.

 import { GPTVis, isVisSyntax } from '@antv/gpt-vis';